DANTEDUPEYRON21/DANTEDUPEYRON21/README.md

 ## 🌎 About Me

 📍 Based in Mexico 🇲🇽
-🧳 8 years of international experience in hospitality (Royal Caribbean)
 💬 Fluent in English, strong communication skills
-📈 Seeking my first remote opportunity as a Data Analyst
+📈 Data Analyst

 ---